CurtainUp

 --- John, comparing the Rutherford family enterprise to the "Moloch" that has made him a powerless, unfulfilled heir expected to sacrifice life's pleasures to insure the success of the monster known as Rutherford & Son, and his keeping that monster alive when his father is finally ready to relinquish his one-man rule.

-In Autumn 1998 playwrights, actors, directors, journalists and other theatre professionals were asked to nominate ten English language, twentieth century plays that they considered "significant" Gita Sowerby's Rutherford & Son was the 1912 entry, the first by a woman, to show up on the British NT2000 Platforms list of 100 plays representing the progress of drama through the twentieth century.
+In Autumn 1998 playwrights, actors, directors, journalists and other theatre professionals were asked to nominate ten English language, twentieth century plays that they considered "significant" Gita Sowerby's Rutherford & Son was the 1912 entry, the first by a woman to show up on the British NT2000 Platform's list of 100 plays representing the progress of drama through the twentieth century.
 Yet, despite the play's inclusion in this list and the praise accorded its pungent depiction of the unhappy lives seeded by the patriarchal system in England's industrial North, this first and best of Sowerby's four dramas is rarely produced.
 What's more, though it sparkles with pungent dialogue, I couldn't find a single citation in any of my numerous quotation books.
 Even Elaine Partnow, an actress who became a lexicographer to correct the imbalance of female representation in such reference volumes, overlooked Sowerby in her Quotable Woman.

-And so, it has once again been left to Jonathan Bank and his invaluable Mint Theater Company to introduce New York theater goers to Rutherford & Son.
-He and director Richard Corley have done so with a handsomely staged, intelligently directed and well cast production.
-Robert Hogan, who several seasons back made a strong impact on me when he played Clarence Darrow in Never the Sinner (our review), reinforces that memory with his portrayal of the ruthless head of the glassmaking factory, a second generation family business that has elevated the working class Rutherfords to the middle rung of the social ladder.
-Hogan invests his tycoon with nuances that allow us see the forces that have made him an unloving and unlovable despot in his home as well as at his factory.
+Robert Hogan, who several seaSon back made a strong impact on me when he played Clarence Darrow in Never the Sinner (our review), reinforces that memory with his portrayal of the ruthless head of the glassmaking factory bearing hisname, a second generation family business that has elevated the working class Rutherfords to the middle rung of the social ladder.
+Hogan invests his tycoon with nuances that allow us see the forces that have made him an unloving and unlovable despot in his home as well as at his factory, especially in the final scene.
 There are even a few rare glimpses of humor lurking beneath the relentless determination to keep the imperiled glass works from falling victim to changing trends.

-The play explores a familiar basic premise -- the struggle between a rigid, powerful father and children yearning for the freedom to work and live their own way.
+The play explores a familiar basic premise — the struggle between a rigid, powerful father and children yearning for the freedom to work and live their own way.
 The characters engaged in this struggle, the business ethics and survival issues that come into play give Rutherford & Son the same sort of relevance as the Mint's biggest "hit", Harley Granville-Barker's The Voysey Inheritance (our review).

-Tom Story, Tom Ford and Jurian Hughes vividly render Rutherford's emotionally neglected offspring -- John, Richard and Janet -- as does Mikel Sarah Lambert as their crusty, resigned-to-the-Rutherford ways Aunt Ann.
-John is the anointed but unempowered heir.
+Tom Story, Tom Ford and Jurian Hughes vividly render Rutherford's emotionally neglected offspring -- John, Richard and Janet -- as does Mikel Sarah Lambert as their crusty, resigned-to-the-Rutherford ways, Aunt Ann.
+John is the anointed but un-empowered heir.
 He was sent to Harrow to "become a gentleman", only to marry a working girl who has only been allowed into the family home since giving birth to another male Rutherford.

 Viewed through their father's harsh eyes, Richard, a cleric, and Janet, a spinster who today would be described as a woman whose biological clock is ticking at double speed, both need never have been born.
 He has little respect for Richard's vocation as a cleric and feels Janet's only worth is as an unpaid domestic.